pupeno/prerenderer/README.md

 ```

 If your JavaScript app runs AJAX requests with relative paths (very common) such as `GET /users`, the app will make the
 request to `localhost:3000`.
-You can define both of this by passing `default-ajax-host` and `default-ajax-port`:
+You can define both of this by passing `:default-ajax-host` and `:default-ajax-port`:

 ```clojure
 (reset! js-engine (prerenderer/run {:path              "target/js/server-side.js"